 I was just listening to our caller from Austin, Texas.

-There's a question you have to ask, uh whether you're a former veteran or a DOD employee like I was for over 40 years, how in the world can the defense security services uh support a renewal or even to maintain a security clearance for someone who went through an FBI investigation where it was clearly stated,
+There's a question you have to ask, whether you're a former veteran or a DOD employee like I was for over 40 years.

-in fact, uh it was concluded that the person holding that security clearance at the time, namely Miss Clinton, was careless, extremely careless in handling classified information.
+How in the world can the Defense Security Services support a renewal or even to maintain a security clearance for someone who went through an FBI investigation where it was clearly stated, in fact, it was concluded that the person holding that security clearance at the time, namely Ms. Clinton, was careless, extremely careless in handling classified information.

-Not only careless, but there was an intent, obviously, through bleach bit to cover it all up.
+Not only careless, but there was an intent, obviously through bleach bit, to cover it all up.

-They try that is criminal intent.
+That is criminal intent.

 If that doesn't prove criminal intent, I don't know what does.